bryceholcomb/bryceholcomb.github.io/about.md

 firm based in Denver, CO.

-I hope this blog can be a resource to those who are on the fence about jumping into Web development as well as provide a few tips and tricks to those just starting out.
+I hope this blog can be a resource to those who are on the fence about jumping into Web Development as well as provide a few tips and tricks to those just starting out.